mk12/blog/posts/shopify.md

 # Onboarding

-May 4, 2015 -- _May the 4th be with you_.
+May 4, 2015 -- <i>May the 4th be with you</i>.
 I'm not really a Star Wars fan, but I remember the first day of the internship fell on that day.
 I arrived at 150 Elgin Street by 10:00 a.m., and made my way to the eighth floor.
 Exiting the elevator, I faced a large comic strip poster:

 > Suddenly, the doors opened...<br>
 > Exit from that primitive transportation device.<br>